-On the backdrop of the UK’s exit from the European Union, Leena Normington calls for a long overdue change to our education system with her Creators for Change video GO BACK TO WHERE YOU CAME FROM.
+Against the backdrop of the UK’s exit from the European Union, Leena Normington calls for a long-overdue change to our education system with her Creators for Change video GO BACK TO WHERE YOU CAME FROM.

-In part one we see news reel clips on the UK’s EU membership referendum in June 2016, including footage of Nigel Farage, leader of UKIP at the time, saying “the sun has risen on an independent United Kingdom”.
+In the first part we see newsreel clips on the UK’s EU membership referendum in June 2016, including footage of Nigel Farage, leader of UKIP at the time, saying, “The sun has risen on an independent United Kingdom”.
 This cuts to Leena writing in a journal, while reciting a short poem about patriotism, opposing opinions on immigration, and the perpetuation of such ideas by some MPs.

-For her birthright is an concept that encourages hate, however she points out that most white liberals struggle to challenge it effectively.
+For her, birthright is a concept that encourages hate.
+However, she points out that most white liberals struggle to challenge it effectively.
 “I often think the reason that we don’t react to problems is because we don’t think they’re very close.
 That perceived distance means that we feel either unqualified to interact with it or we don’t feel it’ll be a threat to us, and neither is true is it?
 It just keeps getting closer and closer to us.”

-Part three includes a potted history of the British Empire, as well as an insightful look at education in Germany.
-Revealing she went to school with someone who has gone on to join one of the biggest alt-right movements in the UK, Leena seeks to find out how people brought up in a similar circumstances and environments can end up with such strong opposing views.
+The third part includes a potted history of the British Empire, as well as an insightful look at education in Germany.
+Revealing she went to school with someone who has gone on to join one of the biggest alt-right movements in the UK, Leena seeks to find out how people brought up in a similar circumstances and environments can end up with such strongly opposing views.
 Her conclusion: the lack of education about the British Empire on the curriculum.